 Hayes founded the Women's Heart Clinic at Mayo in 1998, which was among the first in the nation to care, educate and empower women with heart disease.
 She also served as Mayo Clinic's first director of diversity and inclusion and has played an integral role in developing programs to improve equity in patient care and to create a more diverse health care workforce.
 In 2010 Hayes founded the largest research program in the world to optimize the diagnosis and treatment of spontaneous coronary artery dissection, which impacts younger women.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement

 Keywords: ACC Publications, Cardiology Magazine, Adult, Algorithms, American Heart Association, Books, Canada, Carcinoma, Neuroendocrine, Cardiologists, Cardiology, Cardiovascular Diseases, Certification, Chest Pain, Coronary Artery Disease, Coronary Vessel Anomalies, COVID-19, Critical Care, Dancing, Decision Making, Shared, Delivery of Health Care, Diagnostic Techniques and Procedures, Dissection, Dyspnea, Educational Personnel, Emergency Service, Hospital, Genomics, Heart Defects, Congenital, Heart Diseases, Hospitals, General, Leadership, Mentors, Music, National Institutes of Health (U.S.), Nausea, New York, Nurse Practitioners, Outpatients, Patient Care, Philadelphia, Reference Standards, Risk Assessment, Students, Troponin, Universities, Vaccination, Vascular Diseases, Workforce